 Researchers have discovered that teachers having a teacher-centered viewpoint employ technology in a more controlled and disciplined way with the primary goal of supporting knowledge attainment (Asan, 2002).
-Teachers' conceptions of instruction and their classroom practices with technology were found to be closely aligned: teachers who maintained learner centered perspectives were able to use technology to enhance student learning.
-According to additional study, educators who maintain a learner-centered approach to instruction are more likely to employ technology in effective manners outside information transmission, such as encouraging learning and permitting and encouraging learner-centered technology use (Hermans et al., 2008).
+Teachers' conceptions of instruction their classroom practices technology were found to be closely aligned: teachers who maintained learner centered perspectives were able to use technology to enhance student learning.
+According to additional study, educators who maintain a learner-centered approach to instruction are more likely to employ technology in effective manners outside information transmission, such as encouraging learning and permitting and encouraging learnercentered technology use (Hermans et al., 2008).

-Several traits of teacher professional identity may affect how educators place-technology in the classroom since professional identity is at the core of teachers' sense-making about how to conduct, act, and perceive their work (Sutherland et al., 2010).
-This study's goal is to investigate a how different aspects of teachers' professional identities place technology in the teaching process for technology adoption.
+Several traits of teacher professional identity may affect how educators place technology the classroom in professional identity is at the core of sense-making about how to teachers' conduct, act, and perceive their work (Sutherland et al., 2010).
+This study's goal is to investigate a how different aspects of teachers' professional identities technology in the teaching process for technology adoption.